BabylonJS/Babylon.js/materialsLibrary/readme.md

 To get a detailled tutorial, please read the [documentation](http://doc.babylonjs.com/tutorials/How_to_create_a_material_for_materialsLibrary)

+For every material, you can find a detailled documentation [here](http://doc.babylonjs.com/extensions) under **materials library** tag.

 ## Using a material from the library

 You can find multiple materials that just works with Babylon.js in *dist* folder.
 To use then, you only need to reference the associated .js file and use the new provided material: